Friday 11 May, 7.30pm (Robert Blackwood Hall) concert is part of our 3 for $33 sale!

 The symphony was of a scale never before attempted and remains one of the great triumphs in music.

-On the back of winning the 2016 Sydney International Piano Competition, Chinese virtuoso Moye Chen joins the MSO for Franz Liszt’s Piano Concerto No.1 – a now renowned piece that was over 20 years in the making!
+On the back of a podium finish in the 2016 Sydney International Piano Competition, Chinese virtuoso Moye Chen joins the MSO for Franz Liszt’s Piano Concerto No.1 – a now renowned piece that was over 20 years in the making!

-Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colorful Concerto for Orchestra.
+Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colourful Concerto for Orchestra.

-Pre-concert talk: Join MSO Director of Artistic Planning, Ronald Vermeulen for a pre-concert conversation inside the Robert Blackwood Hall foyer at 6.30pm.
+Join us for a pre-concert conversation inside the Robert Blackwood Hall foyer at 6.30pm.